DevExpress/devextreme-documentation/concepts/Common/Licensing/30 FAQ.md

 - [DevExtreme jQuery](https://js.devexpress.com/jQuery/)

 And all related supplemental products like Application Templates, UI Template Gallery, and Demos (if you download them or copy to CodePen or CodeSandBox).
+If you use trial version of DevExtreme in ASP.NET Core/MVC projects, you will see an on-screen message.

+[note] For more information about licensing in ASP.NET Core/MVC, refer to the following article: [Convert a Trial Version to a Licensed Version](https://docs.devexpress.com/GeneralInformation/403579/trial-register/convert-a-trial-version-to-a-licensed-version).

-At present, license verification is not required for ASP.NET Core/MVC and DevExtreme Reactive.
+At present, license verification is not required for DevExtreme Reactive.

 <br>